micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/add_microros_config/index.md

 The menu below should appear:
 ![](images/nuttx_menuconfig.png)

 Note: Remember that you should follow this previous tutorial before starting it.
-[Adding Micro-ROS to a NuttX board configuration](https://micro-ros.github.io/docs/tutorials/advanced/microros_nuttx_bsp/)
+[First micro-ROS Application on an RTOS](https://micro-ros.github.io/docs/tutorials/core/first_application_rtos/)

 In the menu, you need to set the following configuration.